plutomi/plutomi/README.md

 $ ./scripts/run.sh
 ```

-This will setup:

-- MongoDB on port 27017
-- 3 Redpanda brokers
-- Redpanda console on port 9000
-- Web app on port 3000
-- API on port 8080
-- All of the Redpanda consumers:
-  - TODO
+This will setup MongoDB, Web, API, Kafka, and KafkaUI on ports 27017, 3000, 8080, 9092, 9000 respectively.
+Consumers will run in the background as well.

-> Credentials for all datasources for all other interactions are `admin` and `password`.
+> Credentials for all datasources are `admin` and `password`.

 You can also run any stack individually: